Firefoxmoo89/turtleTello/readme.md

 - Be sure to check out the link in the "streamon" method for actual footage of a drone's flight!

 > Shoutout to the amazing Mr. Kunz of Utah County Academy of Sciences who brings the wonderful world of mechatronics and physics to his students!
 ###### Brought to you by Christopher Beadle, UCAS class of 2023.
-Be sure to comment and ask questions on this repl project site or directly to me :)
+Be sure to comment and ask questions on this project or directly to me :)